itsnehakv/itsnehakv/README.md

 <p> 🎓 Computer Applications undergraduate from Bengaluru <br>
 👩‍💻 Passionate about Data Science, Software, Web & Game Development <br>
 🌱 Currently expanding my knowledge on DSA</p>
+🗨️ Actively looking for a mentor to help guide my growth in Machine Learning and Data Science<br>
+📲 If you're open to sharing your experience or just having a conversation, feel free to reach out!

 ---
 ## 💻 Tech Stack: